What are the impacts of the nuclear fusion research megaproject ITER?

 - To put the aggregate economic impacts in context now and in the future to 2050 and beyond (comparing them to other fundamental research projects), and create evidenced-based information and fact-sheets for dissemination purposes.

 The project is conducted by Trinomics in collaboration with Cambridge Econometrics.
-The project will run from October 2017 and will finish by April 2018.
+The project will run from October 2017 until April 2018.